-This badge represents the effective use of cooperative learning structures or strategies that support learners in processing information.
+This microcredential represents the effective use of cooperative learning structures or strategies that support learners in processing information.
 This includes learners interacting, talking about, making sense of, understanding, or reviewing information that has been presented.

 You will be charged $20 by the badge provider.
 You'll be charged at the point you submit your badge for final review.